FAIR-eDNA/FAIR-eDNA.github.io/docs/guidelines.md

     -	**Contents**: DNA sequence of each `seq_id` listed in the curated ASV/OTU table.
 If a taxon was assigned, also include assigned taxonomy and assignment quality assurance parameters (e.g., % identity, % query coverage).
 If multiple taxa are assigned to a single ASV/OTU, the LCA should be used as the assigned taxon.
     -	**Purpose**: To allow data reusers to assess the specificity and accuracy of the inferred taxonomy, and to perform taxonomic re-annotation using different or updated sequence reference databases.
+    -	**Note**: ASVs/OTUs without taxonomic assignments should be included in the taxaFinal table, but without taxonomic information (e.g., `scientificName`), if they were relevant to the study scope.

 <div align="center">